hubbleai/carbon-connect-js/README.md

 ### 23. getUserDataSources()

-- **Description**: This method fetches user data sources based on the provided parameters.
+- **Description**: This method retrieves user data sources based on the provided parameters.

 - **Parameters**: The `getUserDataSources()` method accepts an object with the following properties:

-  - `accessToken` (string): The access token obtained from authentication.
+  - `accessToken` (string): The access token obtained through authentication.
-  - `limit` (number, optional): Maximum number of data sources to retrieve.
+  - `limit` (number, optional): The maximum number of data sources to retrieve.
 Defaults to 10.
-  - `offset` (number, optional): The number to start the fetch from.
-Useful for pagination.
+  - `offset` (number, optional): The starting point for the fetch, useful for pagination.
 Defaults to 0.
   - `orderBy` (string, optional): The column name to order the results by.
 Defaults to 'updated_at'.
-  - `orderDir` (string, optional): Direction of the order ('asc' or 'desc').
+  - `orderDir` (string, optional): The direction of the order ('asc' or 'desc').
 Defaults to 'asc'.
-  - `sourceType` (string, optional): Type of data source to filter the results by.
+  - `sourceType` (string, optional): The type of data source to filter the results by.
-  - `sourceIds` (number[] or null, optional): Array of specific data source IDs to retrieve.
+  - `sourceIds` (number[] or null, optional): An array of specific data source IDs to retrieve.
-  - `revokedAccess` (boolean or null, optional): Flag to filter data sources based on revoked access.
+  - `revokedAccess` (boolean or null, optional): A flag to filter data sources based on revoked access.

-- **Returns**: A promise that resolves to an `AccessTokenResponse` object:
+- **Returns**: A promise that resolves to an `AccessTokenResponse` object with the following properties:

-  - status (number): HTTP status code of the response.
+  - status (number): The HTTP status code of the response.
   - data (object or null): The response data containing user data sources information.
-  - error (string or null): Error message if there's an issue fetching the user data sources.
+  - error (string or null): An error message if there's an issue fetching the user data sources.

 - **Usage**: